sei-international/LEAPMacro.jl/docs/src/model-outputs.md

 In addition, Macro writes a log file called `LEAPMacro_log_XXXX.txt` to the main folder, where `XXXX` is the `output_folder` specified in the [configuration file](@ref config-general-settings).
 If the model fails, then the error message will be written to the log file.

+!!! info "Naming convention when Macro is run with energy sectors included"
+    The Macro model is meant to be run together with LEAP, as explained in the page on the [LEAP-Macro link](@ref leap-macro-link).
+LEAP calculates demand for energy and energy production, while Macro covers the rest of the economy -- the energy sectors specified in the [configuration file](@ref config-sut) are excluded from Macro's calculations.
+However, for calibration it can be useful to run Macro separately from LEAP, with the energy sectors included.
+This is done by setting `include_energy_sectors = true` when calling the `LEAPMacro.run()` function (see [Running the Macro model](@ref running-macro) for details.)

+    When Macro is run with energy sectors included, the output folder is named `XXXX_full`, where `XXXX` is the `output_folder` specified in the [configuration file](@ref config-general-settings).

 ## [The `diagnostics` folder](@id model-outputs-diagnostics)
 When the `report-diagnostics` parameter is set to `true`, a variety of diagnostic outputs are reported.

-One crucial diagnostic indicator is given in the file `nonenergy_energy_link_measure.txt`.
+One crucial diagnostic indicator, which is motivated in [Isolating the energy sector](@ref isolate-energy) is given in the file `nonenergy_energy_link_measure.txt`.
 It contains a message like the following:
 ```
 Measure of the significance to the economy of the supply of non-energy goods and services to the energy sector:
-This value should be small: 2.43%.
+This value should be small: 2.52%.
 ```
 Whether the estimated parameter is sufficiently small or not depends on the purposes of the analysis.
-For the Freedonia sample model, it suggests that excluding the demand by the energy sector of non-energy goods and services could lead to a 2.43% discrepancy.
+For the Freedonia sample model, it suggests that excluding the demand by the energy sector of non-energy goods and services could lead to a 2.52% discrepancy.

 An additional set of files with names such as `model_0_2010.txt` provide an export of the [linear goal program](@ref lgp) prepared by the Macro model.
 Examining these files can sometimes be helpful when the log file indicates an error in JuMP (the Julia mathematical programming library).
 The file offers an explicit formulation of the model, with the estimated parameters:
 ```